ImperiumXVII/DayZImperialGaming/README.md

 # DayZImperialGaming

 ## IGAutoRun
 Simple AutoRun script.
-NumPad+ allows you to sprint, even with a broken leg (though speed depends on your health & other factors such as a broken leg).
+NumPad+ (editable in the Controls menu) allows you to sprint, even with a broken leg (though speed depends on your health & other factors such as a broken leg).

 ## IGClothing
 All the clothing that Imperial Gaming uses.